proactionlab/fmroi-docs/docs/overview.md

 - Save as Atlas + LUT: By ticking the "Atlas + LUT" option, you can save the ROIs in a single NIfTI file with different indices.
 This format combines an atlas-like image with a lookup table that contains ROI Table values.
 This option is helpful when you want to store multiple ROIs in a compact manner.

-**ROI Generation tab (Gen ROI)**
+**2. ROI Generation tab (Gen ROI)**

-The second tab (`2`) provides tools for generating ROIs using different algorithms.
+The second tab provides tools for generating ROIs using different algorithms.
 Start by selecting an algorithm from the Method dropdown menu.
 Once you select an algorithm, its specific interface for setting the parameters will be displayed.

 Pay attention to the "Find Max" button, which helps you identify the voxel with the highest value based on the selected algorithm and its parameters.
 It's worth noting that the search is limited to the ROI defined by the interface parameters, even if no ROI is created practically.
 This feature assists in exploring potential regions of interest within your data.

-**Logical Operations tab (Logic Op)**
+**3. Logical Operations tab (Logic Op)**

-The third tab (`3`) enables performing logical operations between ROIs.
+The third tab enables performing logical operations between ROIs.
 You can create complex combinations of ROIs using logical operators.
 Let's consider the example ilustrated in the figure above:

 - Conjunction (AND): Combine two loaded images using the conjunction operation.
 - Disjunction (OR): Perform a logical OR operation between the previous conjunction output and an under-construction ROI.